prathimacode-hub/Awesome_Python_Scripts/README.md

 **PyGamesScripts** - This repository would have all the wide range of games scripts that can programmed and developed using python.

 **ImageProcessingScripts** - This repository would indulge with all image processing scripts that would help in beautifying and transforming the images.

+**EthicalHackingScripts** - This repository would include all the python based scripts which can be used as Ethical Hacking Tools.

 When raising an issue, do make sure to mention the kind of script, project title, short description of the project and how would you expect it to work.
 As a good practice, always link the issue number with pull request. (#issue number : Give this details when you raise a PR).